dustinpfister/blog_posts/_posts/lodash_get.md

 layout: post
 categories: lodash
 id: 286
-updated: 2018-10-01 20:46:55
+updated: 2020-06-30 12:28:17
-version: 1.7
+version: 1.8
 ---

-So it is time for yet another [lodash](https://lodash.com/) post, this time on the [\_.get](https://lodash.com/docs/4.17.10#get) method which oddly enough I have not wrote about yet.
-The \_.get method allows me to get a value from an object by passing the object, and then a path in string format to the value that I want.
-I can also pass an optional default value to the method in case the path to the value is undefined.
-It might also be a good idea to explore some other options for quickly getting values from an object in javaScript as well, so I will be writing about some vanilla js alternatives to \_.get as well.
+So it is time for yet another [lodash](https://lodash.com/) post, this time on the lodash [\_.get](https://lodash.com/docs/4.17.10#get) that allows me to get a value from an object by passing the object, and then a path in string format to the value that I want.
+This method of getting at properties of objects might prove to be a little more helpful compared to just getting properties the way one would in native javaScript in some cases, but still I can nit say this is one of the most compelling methods to support the use of lodash these days.
+In any case I will be writing about the lodash get method as well as other ways of getting at properties of object in general in this post.

+With the lodash get method I can also pass an optional default value to the method in case the path to the value is undefined.
+So this might help to make the method a little more pointless, but there are still native ways of doing the same thing that I often find myself doing in place of the use of lodash get.
+It might also be a good idea to explore some other options for quickly getting values from an object in javaScript as well, so I will be writing about some vanilla js alternatives to \_.get while I am at it.

 <!-- more -->